 - Have a buffer.
 If you don’t have a fully funded emergency fund, consider getting that taken care of before accelerating mortgage payments.

 - Set up an automated payment plan.
 You can go through your mortgage company or you can go through your online bill pay.
 Note: Some mortgage companies offer programs to send extra payments but they cost you some money.

 - Start off with an extra payment that leaves you some wiggle room.
 As you get a raise in your income, increase your accelerated payments little by little.
 By adjusting it every year or so with your raise, you are accelerating your payments without missing the money.

 - Automation is key.
 You can build your payments up through the years while still having money to invest for retirement, save for other goals, and pay your bills.

 This automated system can give you some flexibility in case your income decreases, like a pay cut or lay off.
 You simply pause or lower your extra payments and put them into your savings account as needed.

-Even if you don’t hit the 15 year mark, you will still save tens of thousands of dollars by avoiding more interest payments.
-Think about it, you’re saving couple of years of salary for less than an hour of work spent on a phone call and online bill payment!
+Even if you don’t hit the 15-year mark, you will still save tens of thousands of dollars by avoiding more interest payments.
+Think about it, you’re saving a couple of years of salary for less than an hour of work spent on a phone call and online bill payment!
 I think that’s a great trade off.

 Mortgage contact information